janvimadhani/janvimadhani.github.io/_posts/2022-02-09-sourdough.md

 8:30 pm: **Bench rest**
       Shape the dough and place on countertop, seam side down, covered with an inverted bowl and let rest

+9:30 pm: **Final shape**
-9:30 pm: Final shape and place in floured banneton, seam side up, put entire thing in a sealable bag and let rest in fridge overnight for a cold proof
+      Shape one final time into a tight boule and place in floured banneton, seam side up.
+      Place the entire thing in a sealable bag and let rest in fridge overnight for a ~12 H cold proof.

 #### Day 2